l1g4v/l1g4v.github.io/_posts/2022-05-10-visualizing-electric-fields.md

 - Thick wires that you will shape however you want
 - Thiner wires to connect the thicker ones to your power supply

-In class we had a Wimshurst machine as our power supply because before that we were calculating the charge of two electrostatic charged pendulums (and testing if condoms are truly nonporous lol)
+In class we had a Wimshurst machine as our power supply because before doing this we were calculating the charge of two electrostatic charged pendulums (and testing if condoms are truly nonporous lol)
 <img src="{{ site.baseurl }}/images/2022-05-10-visualizing-electric-fields/xdd.jpg">

-Put the oil on your tray, shape your wires, connect them to your power supply, sprinkle some canary grass and crank it up
+Put the oil on your tray, shape your wires, connect them to your power supply, sprinkle some canary grass and crank the voltage up

 <table>
 <tbody>
       <tr>